p01di/esp32c6-thread-border-router/README.md

 ### WiFi won't connect
 - Check SSID and password in menuconfig
-- The onboard antenna is small — keep the ESP within 5m of your router
+- The onboard antenna is small — keep the ESP within 5m of your router (or closer, same with the thread device!)
 - Signal below -85 dBm causes instability with Thread coexistence

 ### Build fails with "Tool doesn't match supported version"